SmithWillSuffice/ohanga-pai/content/questions/1000_tariffman_ex_machina.md

 The point noted is correct, the issue is rebalancing the economy, not hoarding currency.
 Economies run on spending, not saving.

-What the LLM has missed is that this is a proper responsibility, an **_active responsibilty_** of government policy _repsonse_.
+What the LLM has missed is that this is a proper responsibility, an **_active responsibilty_** of government policy _response_.
-No "laissez faire"ꕗꖹꝆꝆꕷꖾꕯꖡ please!
+No "laissez faire" ꕗꖹꝆꝆꕷꖾꕯꖡ please!

 The government response has to be to employ anyone unemployed by the trade regime shifts.